 …among many other things that Downtown has to offer.

-OLD NORTH END
+OLD NORTH END COLORADO SPRINGS

-Built from the late 1800s through the 40s and 50s, the demand for these old homes is high.
+Built in the late 1800s through the 40s and 50s, the demand for these old homes is high.
 As a result, you can expect to pay $750k to 1M+.
-A few homes that are newer or need restoration can be acquired for half that price but will need some elbow grease to return them to their original glory or receive an update (for those who desire a modern-vintage appeal).
+A few homes that are newer or need restoration can be acquired for half that price, but will need some elbow grease to return them to their original glory or receive an update (for those who desire a modern-vintage appeal).

 Ideally situated in the Old North End is Colorado College, a highly acclaimed institution.
 Built in 1874, it has a rich heritage and is a source of pride for our community.